SubjectNerd-Unity/ReorderableInspector/README.md

 ### Inline `ScriptableObject` editing

-Edit settings stored in `ScriptableObject`s right in the inspector with the `EditScriptable` attribute.
+Edit settings stored in a `ScriptableObject` in the inspector with the `EditScriptable` attribute.
 A feature inspired by [Tom Kail's ExtendedScriptableObjectDrawer](https://heavens-vault-game.tumblr.com/post/162127808290/inline-scriptableobject-editing-in-unity)

 ```C#
 public class SkinData : ScriptableObject